kromka-chleba/Exile/doc/Exile_Master_Design_Guide.md

 - Try to match any art with the existing art.
 - Most textures are 16x16 pixels.
 - Complex shapes are typically done with nodeboxes rather than models.
-- The intended artistic vibe might be described as "moody", but this is very subjective.
+- The intended artistic vibe might be described as "moody".
+To understand the original developper's artisitic sensibility consider the chiaroscuro effect (light vs dark) in Caravaggio, or the feeling of the sublime in Caspar David Friedrich, or the sense of scale in Chinese landscape painting.

 Biomes typically follow a color scheme (more or less), with one dominant color, and perhaps one or two minor colors.
 For example...